 The tick larvae are also called “seed ticks” or “grass ticks”, partly due to their very small size and partly due to the fact they are typically found low down in the grass, on the ground or in the leaf litter.
 However, adults and nymphs can be found on the ground or low down in vegetation, but generally not higher than 50cm off the ground.

-How to ticks get on you and your pet?
+How do ticks get on you and your pet?

 The idea that ticks drop down out the trees (and onto your head!) really is an urban myth.
 Ticks live on the ground or low down in the vegetation.
 The larger nymphs, and in particular the adults will climb up vegetation in search of a good location to clamber on board a passing large mammal.
 However, they generally climb no higher than about 50cm off the ground.
 When they get to a suitable vantage point they will “quest” – wave their front legs in the air – trying to pick up the odours, heat and vibrations of a potential host.
 They can’t jump, so they rely on their host to brush by, at which point they will ‘jump on board’.